Sheikh Shaheb Ali: Bangladesh

 Korean President's Cup, during the tournament Ali guided Bangladesh to only their third ever international victory, with a 3–1 thrashing of Sri Lanka.
-However, his side also suffered their biggest ever defeat, as hosts South Korea outplayed them with a 9–0 scoreline.
-Ali was the technical advisor of BJMC in 1979 and head coach of Azad Sporting Club in 1983.
+However, his side also suffered their biggest ever defeat, as hosts South Korea outplayed them with a 0–9 scoreline.
+Ali was the technical advisor of BJMC in 1979 and head coach of Victoria SC in 1983.
 He retired from all football activities after working with the executive committee of the Bangladesh Football Federation from 1992 to 1993.

 Personal life

 Ali was one of the architects behind Sonali Otit Club, which is an organisation made of former footballers.
+His son, Showkat Ali Selim, is also a retired footballer.

+Legacy

+Ali was the second troupe leader of the Dacca Boys' Scout.
+In 1942, he was awarded a first-class certificate in physical training.
+He joined the East Pakistan Fire Service in 1943, where he rose to the rank of Class I Instructor, having been promoted from Station Officer Class III.
+In 1965, he was honored with the Tamgha-e-Khidmat by president of Pakistan, Ayub Khan.
+The following year, Ali received the Pride of Performance Award.

+Aside from football, Ali was a prominent local figure in various sporting events.
+In 1944, he earned the title of Bangali Bahadur from Shamsul Huda of Jinjira after defeating him in a solo kabaddi challenge.
+Later, in 1950, he represented the East Bengal XI in a volleyball match against the West Bengal XI, held at Sabji Mahal (River View) in Dhaka.
+He also took part in numerous long-distance swimming and field hockey events.